 You want serenity now?
-Get ready to Netflix and chill with Jerry Seinfeld.
-He just signed a huge new deal with Netflix, moving new and old episodes of "Comedians in Cars Getting Coffee" from Crackle to the other streaming site, and also filming two stand-up specials and developing other content for Netflix.
+Get ready to Netflix and chill with "Comedians in Cars Getting Coffee" from Crackle to the other streaming site, and also filming two stand-up specials and developing other content for Netflix.

 Sorry, Crackle.
 (Or should Seinfeld stuff his sorries in a sack?)

 Netflix announced the deal on Tuesday.
 "Comedians in Cars Getting Coffee" started in 2012 on Sony's Crackle, and Season 9 just recently premiered.
 That will be the last season on Crackle; the next season's 24 episodes will premiere on Netflix in late 2017.
 That's also when the library of all episodes to date will move to Netflix.

 This can't be fun for Crackle, but Netflix is pumped.
 Ted Sarandos, Chief Content Officer at Netflix, said (via Deadline):